python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/060_Cropping_a_signal.md

 - Clean up your `noisy` signal by adding a filter like in the previous lesson

-- Determine signals `modulation` type as in previous lesson.
+- Determine signals [`Modulation`](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch03_Analyzing_Signals_URH/020_Modulation.md) type as in previous lesson.

 - The next thing we need to do is set the `Center` like the previous lesson.